 Whether it's training, technical equipment, or software, make sure that your staff have the tools that they need to do their jobs from the first day.
 Without the right equipment, you'll risk frustrating them and wasting your own time.

 Recognise Great Work

 When a team member does great work, let everybody in your company know it.
 Try not to overdo it, but encourage positive contributions to the company regularly.

 Teach From Mistakes

-As important as recognising good work is, so is recognising the poor work.
-But shouting or criticising your staff is only going to alienate them and leave resentment in the air.
+As important as recognizing good work is, so is recognizing the poor work.
+But shouting or criticizing your staff is only going to alienate them and leave resentment in the air.
 Instead, sit them down and work with them through the problem and how it should have been resolved.
 Make sure that the problem and solution are clear to them, and provide whatever tools they'll need next time to ensure it doesn't happen again.

 Most importantly, as a leader, your responsibility is to listen to your team.
 If they need more of a challenge, give them more complex tasks to complete.
 If they have a suggestion, welcome it.
 If they have a complaint, sit down and discuss it openly with them.
 The more included they feel, and the more of a contribution that they feel is made, the more they'll want to contribute.